 It is a way of thinking.

-People who work hard don’t want to go into debt.
+These Bible verses about debt can help your understand that people who work hard don’t want to go into debt.

 There’s a famous scene in the movie Cinderella Man where Russel Crowe’s character needs to receive welfare.
 Later in his life, after becoming a successful boxer, he returns to the welfare office and hands them back his welfare money.
 The officer says: “Sir, you don’t need to pay this back.”
 And he says: “I do.”